Diplomacy of the American Civil War: Morocco

 A crisis comparable to the Trent Affair occurred on February 19, 1862 when the U.S. consul in Tangier, James DeLong, arrested two Southerners, Henry Myers and Thomas Tate Tunstall, after they arrived at the city on the French ship Villa de Malaga.
 DeLong was assisted by Moroccan guards commanded by the niyaba (foreign minister), Mohammed Bargach.
 Myers was a crewman of CSS Sumter and was traveling back to Cádiz, Spain, where the Sumter had been expelled from in January, to buy coal after the ship was not allowed to buy any in Gibraltar due to the intervention of U.S. consul Horatio Sprague.
-Tunstall was the U.S. consul in Cádiz until 1861, when he was replaced because of his sympathies for the Confederacy, but he denied being part of the Sumters crew and claimed to be in Tangier to see a sick friend.
-The two were held in chains at the American consulate while a crowd of 200 to 400 European residents (about one third of the city's foreign population) gathered outside to demand their release.
-DeLong justified his actions because the American-Moroccan Treaty of 1836 had given the U.S. "all the privileges which the Consuls of any other Nation enjoy", and the Anglo-Moroccan Treaty of 1856 had later allowed the British consul to request Moroccan soldiers to help arrest British subjects on Moroccan soil.
+Tunstall had been U.S. consul in Cádiz until 1861, when he was replaced because of his sympathies for the Confederacy.
+The two were held in chains at the American Legation while a crowd of 200 to 400 European residents gathered outside to demand their release.
+DeLong justified his actions because the American-Moroccan Treaty of 1836 had given the U.S. "all the privileges which the Consuls of any other Nation enjoy", and the Anglo-Moroccan Treaty of 1856 had subsequently allowed the British consul to request Moroccan soldiers to help arrest British subjects on Moroccan soil.
 On February 26, forty US Marines took the prisoners aboard USS Ino and they were imprisoned at Fort Warren, Massachusetts.

-On March 1, DeLong accused the European consuls of stirring up anti-American sentiment and failing to act against an armed mob that had threatened his life and the American legation.
+On March 1, DeLong accused the European consuls of stirring up anti-American sentiment and failing to act against an armed mob that had threatened his life and the American Legation.
 Europeans replied that it was a spontaneous, peaceful demonstration, and claimed either that their own nationals had not taken part in the incident, or that they had been removed by their consular authorities.
 The commander of the Ino, J. P. Creesy, did not mention the crowd having weapons or threatening violence in his description of the incident, only that they cried "freedom" in Spanish (the second language of Tangier) and called Tunstall by his name.